firefrost91/DSA/README.md

 24.Insertion sort

-25.Quick Sort with last element as pivot
+25.Recursive Quick Sort with last element as pivot

+26.Recursive Quick sort with first element as pivot